State-of-the-Art Online JD Program

 The J.D. curriculum of Irvine College of Law is comprised of a four-year, part-time course of academic study that requires completion of a total of 80 semester units to earn a Juris Doctor (JD) degree and eligibility to take the California Bar Examination.

-All J.D. courses (both required and electives) have been redesigned into either full semester (24 week) four-unit courses, or half-semester, 12-week two-unit courses.
+All J.D. courses (both required and electives) are taught either as full-semester (24-week) four-unit courses or as half-semester (12-week) two-unit courses.

-As with all sound J.D. degree programs, Irvine College of Law’s program is designed to teach students through in-class Socratic teaching and lecturing, extensive reading assignments, homework assignments and through rigorous self-testing during each semester.
-Irvine College of Law curriculum is also enriched by allowing students to earn academic credit through approved legal internships working under the supervision of practicing attorneys,
+As with all sound J.D. degree programs, Irvine College of Law’s program is designed to teach students through in-class Socratic teaching and lecturing, extensive reading assignments, homework assignments, and rigorous self-testing during each semester.
+ICOL’s curriculum is also enriched by allowing students to earn academic credit through approved legal internships working under the supervision of practicing attorneys.

 Download the 2022-2023 Catalog & Student Handbook

 For a complete description of Irvine College of Law’s J.D. curriculum and course requirements, please see pages 11-16 of the Irvine College of Law Catalog and Student Handbook